History Files

 Ancient Mesopotamia

-(There was also an area around Damascus in modern Syria known as Apum in the first half of the second millennium BC and the two should not be confused, even though popular theory for a time assigned the kings mentioned in the Mari letters to Damascus.
-In fact, there is no known reference to the Damascene Apum in the Mari letters.)
+There was also an area around Damascus in modern Syria which was known as Apum, and which flourished in the first half of the second millennium BC.
+The two should not be confused, even though popular theory for a time assigned those kings who are mentioned in the Mari letters to the Damascus location.
+In fact, there is no known reference to the Damascene Apum in the Mari letters.

 c.2600 BC

-Apum is first built up from a farming village into a major town as similar city states flourish in northern Mesopotamia and Syria.
+The city of Shehna is first built up from a farming village into a major town at about the same time as similar city states flourish in northern Mesopotamia and Syria.

 c.2300 BC

 Northern Mesopotamia is conquered by the Akkadian empire.
-The indigenous rulers of Apum are removed from power.
+The indigenous rulers of Shehna are removed from power.
+Instead the city becomes what may be Akkad's northernmost outpost, but a burn level in the archaeology here suggests that occupation is not consistent.

 c.2193 BC

-Abrupt climate change leads to severe drought.
-In an event probably related to this, the Akkadian empire collapses when southern Mesopotamia is overrun by the Gutians.
-The drought also forces the abandonment of Apum, with the last of the buildings being deserted by 2140 BC.
+Abrupt and increasingly hostile climate change leads to severe drought.
+In an event which is quite possibly related to this, the Akkadian empire collapses when southern Mesopotamia is overrun by the Gutians.
+The drought also forces the abandonment of Shehna, with the last of the buildings being deserted by 2140 BC.

 c.1900 BC

-Around this time, Assyria has a trading centre at Kanesh in Anatolia, with Apum, recently reinhabited, appearing to play an important role in the trade route between northern Mesopotamia and Anatolia.
+Around this time, Assyria has a trading centre at Kanesh in Anatolia, with the city of Shehna, recently re-inhabited, appearing to play an important role in the trade route between northern Mesopotamia and Anatolia.

 c.1809 - 1776 BC

-Apum is conquered by Shamshi-Adad and is incorporated into the kingdom of Upper Mesopotamia.
-In about 1806 BC, Shehna is taken as the capital of this new state and is renamed Shubat-Enlil.
+Shehna is conquered by Shamshi-Adad and is incorporated into his newly-founded 'Kingdom of Upper Mesopotamia'.
+Around 1806 BC, Shehna is taken as the capital of this new state and is renamed Shubat-Enlil.

-Upon the collapse of the kingdom and the re-establishment of much of the previous order in northern Mesopotamia, Apum establishes trade relations with Zimri-Lim of Mari.
+Now seemingly at the centre of a state called Apum, Shehna establishes trade relations with Zimri-Lim of Mari.
 With one of Shamshi-Adad's officials retaining control of the city, it probably remains part of Ishme-Dagan's domains while he rules from Ekallatum.

 c.1776 - 1772 BC